 Kanaan started his INDYCAR career in 1998, driving for Tasman Motorsports, Forsythe Racing, and Mo Nunn Racing in the Champ Car World Series.
 The INDYCAR series was divided then, so not until 2002 did Kanaan get a chance to drive at Indianapolis, when Mo Nunn joined the Indy Racing League, which controlled the track.

 Kanaan led 23 laps in the 2002 Indy 500 before spinning in some oil.
 He started second the following year, but finished eighth.

 In 2004 he joined Andretti Autosport—then called Andretti-Green—and won the series championship, but at Indy he finished second, despite leading 28 laps.

 He won his first Indy500 pole in 2005, but finished eighth again.
 He led laps the next three years, setting a record for leading seven consecutive Indy 500s, but incidents with other drivers—none his fault—kept him from success.

-Kanaan had been sponsored by the 7-11 convenience store chain while at Andretti Autosport.
+Kanaan had been sponsored by the 7-Eleven convenience store chain while at Andretti Autosport.
 When the firm stopped its sponsorship after 2010, Kanaan was let go, eventually ending up at the small, underfunded KV Racing team.

 Kanaan’s experience helped KV’s other drivers, and showed that the team had potential, finishing fourth in 2011 and third in 2012.

-In those eleven years, Kanaan had led the race eight times, won the pole twice, scored five top-five finishes, and finished on the podium three times, but at Indy, only the winner is remembered.
+In those 11 years, Kanaan had led the race eight times, won the pole twice, scored five top-five finishes, and finished on the podium three times, but at Indy, only the winner is remembered.

-Now, with his face embossed on the trophy and his name printed in the record books, it is certain: Tony Kanaan will be remembered.
+Now, with his face embossed on the trophy and his name printed in the record books, it is certain: Kanaan will be remembered.